uuverifiers/princess/README.md

-# princess
-The Princess Theorem Prover
+# The Princess Theorem Prover